Same-Day Payday Loans Up to $1,000

 Borrowers using loans for recurring expenses69%CFPB Research, 2023

-Borrowers unable to repay within initial two-week window80%CFPB Research, 2023
+Borrowers unable to repay within the initial two-week window80%CFPB

 That 80% figure is the one worth sitting with.
-Four out of five payday loans do not resolve in a single repayment.
-They extend into a second loan, or a third, because the due date arrives before the financial situation improves.
+Four out of five payday loans do not end in a single repayment.
+They roll into a second loan, or a third, because the due date arrives before the financial situation does.
 If your current shortfall is tied to a one-time event, a payday loan may genuinely solve it.
-If it reflects an ongoing gap between income and expenses, a payday loan adds cost without addressing the cause.
+If it reflects an ongoing gap between income and expenses, a payday loan adds cost without addressing the cause - what consumer advocates call the debt cycle or debt trap.

 How Much Can You Borrow?